SDOSLabs/SDOSPluggableApplicationDelegate/README.md

 }
 ```

-Also you can unify the `ApplicationService` and `ServiceDelegate` and share the common code:
+Also, you can unify the `ApplicationService` and `ServiceDelegate` and share the common code:

 ```js
 import Foundation